-In recent times, small-pox appears to have a tendency

-to become epidemic in a community once every 10 years or so.
-Before the introduction of vaccination, smallpox epidemics occurred once every 3 years and possibly oftener, and were attended with a fatality and injurious consequences, such as loss of eyesight, which it is difficult at the present time to realise.
+In recent times, small-pox appears to have a tendency to become epidemic in a community once every 10 years or so.
+Before the introduction of vaccination, small-pox epidemics occurred once every 3 years and possibly oftener, and were attended with a fatality and injurious consequences, such as loss of eyesight, which it is difficult at the present time to realise.

-Like many other specific infectious diseases, smallpox has a special seasonal prevalence (see diagram p.
-384, fig. 69).
+Like many other specific infectious diseases, small-pox has a special seasonal prevalence (see diagram, p.
+420, fig. 74).
 From observations covering a long period of years it has been possible to describe a curve showing the weekly mortality of this disease as a percentage above or below the mean mortality for the year.
 From the diagram it will be seen that the average London mortality is greatest during the first six months of the year, rising to a maximum towards the end of May and falling through June, until it descends below the mean line where it fluctuates during the last six months, to again rise in December or January.

 Small-pox is a disease of every climate and every race, and attacks all ages and both sexes unprotected by a previous attack or by vaccination.
-It arises solely from the contagion of a previous case, and although its severity may be intensified by uncleanly and overcrowded houses and insanitary surroundings, as is the case with all infectious diseases, it cannot be originated by any such conditions.
+In this country, however, it causes a somewhat higher death-rate amongst males than amongst females, showing either a greater susceptibility to attack on the part of males, or a greater chance of an attack proving fatal in their case.
+Thus the average death-rate for males at all ages in England during the years 1854-87 was 0.183 per 1000 living; whilst the death-rate for females at all ages was only 0.148 per 1000 living (see Table, p.
+454).
+It arises solely from the contagion of a previous case, and although its severity may be intensified by uncleanly and over-crowded houses and insanitary surroundings, as is the case with all infectious diseases, it cannot be originated by any such conditions.
 It is probable that during epidemic periods small-pox is very frequently spread by the number of mild and not easily recognisable cases of the modified disease in vaccinated persons that invariably occur.
 The virus from such mild forms is capable of imparting a very virulent form to unvaccinated persons, and the same holds true of nearly all infectious diseases.
 The mildest types often propagate contagion of the most virulent description.